lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * Field lengths defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
-  This is particularly true for the Message-ID field and the Token field.
+  For instance, this is particularly true for the Message-ID field and the Token field.
 SCHC uses different Matching operators (MO) to perform the compression.
 See section 7.4 of {{RFC8724}}.
 In this case, SCHC can apply the Most Significant Bits (MSB) MO to reduce the information carried on LPWANs.